alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-editor.md

     app containing the text *"Waiting for connection on port 13000"*.
 That means the build contains the AltTester Unity SDK.
 Popup will disappear once the tests are started.
-    In case you modified the connection data inside the popup, you can use the *Ctrl+Shift+D+L* key combination to reset your connection data to the default values, a.k.a the values specified in the *Build Settings*.
+    In case you modified the connection data inside the popup, you can use the *LeftCtrl+LeftShift+D+L* key combination to reset your connection data to the default values, a.k.a the values specified in the *Build Settings*.

 ![Popup Screenshot](../_static/img/alttester-editor/popup.png)